 “Well, I wasn’t before,” is by far the response I hear the most.

 The speakers themselves provide a few highlights that break the natural monotony of a conference.
-At one point a radio station brings in a little person in a globe suit to argue with the flat earthers.
-And another, the smoke from the wildfires blazing in the west sets off the fire alarm in the Fantasyland Hotel, and an entire panel’s worth of speakers power through constant ringing and omnipresent voice telling us that we have to stay on the premises.
+At one point, a radio station brings in a little person in a globe suit to argue with the flat earthers.
+And another, the smoke from the wildfires blazing in the west sets off the fire alarm in the Fantasyland Hotel, and an entire panel’s worth of speakers power through constant ringing and an omnipresent voice telling us that we have to stay on the premises.

-My personal favourite comes from a group called the Globebusters who tell us they are going to “absolutely blow [our] minds.”
+My personal favorite comes from a group called the Globebusters who tell us they are going to “absolutely blow [our] minds.”
 On the screen comes the image of the blue marble (a “complete fabrication”) and the hosts rotate it and half and mirror it.
 “Look what comes out now,” one of the hosts says ominously, and the crowd quite literally gasps.
 What is in front of us is a devil, I guess?

 “Just take a look at that for a minute.
 What we’re seeing here a masonic apron here, an all-seeing eye, we’re seeing an anunnaki type of reptilian creature here with some sort of halo or crown,” he says to the crowd's horror.

 “This is straight up Luciferian, guys, and they put it right in front of our face, you just need to know where to look for it.
 This is what we’re up against.”

 "This is straight up Luciferian, guys."